alphaKAI/ctl/README.md

 - --imgcat_path path_of_imgcat or --ip path_of_imgcat : specify path of imgcat or img2sixel
 - --dump_json or --json : dump raw json instead of printing readble output
 - --show_status tweet_id or --ss tweet_id : show the tweet
+- --show_user screen_name or --su screen_name : show details of the user

 If you want to use image option, you have to specify path of imgcat or img2sixel in option or setting.json.